 Scratching is a natural need for all cats.When scratching, cats mark their territory.
 This territory marking is both visible (scratch marks) and invisible!
 Cats leave “territory messages” coming from their paws, that only other cats can perceive.

-In case of discomfort, cats will scratch more, and this can become an issue if this happens on your walls, doors or furniture!
+When cats are unhappy or stressed, they often scratch more.
+This can become an issue if the scratching happens on your walls, doors or furniture!

-In many cases, scratching in your home is in fact your cat’s way of expressing discomfort.
-It is particularly true for kittens and newly adopted cats, who are still discovering their new home.
+In many cases, scratching in your home is your cat’s way of expressing discomfort.

 Your cat's scratching might be a sign of discomfort if: